 The public transit system in Sumter County consists of the two deviated fixed routes (Orange Shuttle and Wildwood Circulator) as previously described.
-Table 4-1 below shows annual ridership from FY 2019 to FY 2023 for the deviated fixed route system.
-In FY 2019, annual deviated fixed route ridership decreased by 53.2 percent.
-This trend aligned with an overall decrease in reported ridership across Florida's coordinated system, which the CTD noted may partially be a result of changes to the Annual Operating Report (AOR) system.
-Since FY 2019, the year-to-year trend for deviated fixed route ridership has been positive, aside from a slight decrease in FY 2021.
+Table 4-1 below shows annual ridership from FY 2020 to FY 2024 for the deviated fixed route system.
+Since FY 2020, the year-to-year trend for deviated fixed route ridership has been positive, aside from a slight decrease in FY 2021.
 In FY 2023, Sumter County Transit saw its largest increase in annual deviated fixed route ridership over the past five years, at 57.6 percent.
+Ridership continued to increase in FY 2024 with a 53.4 percent increase from FY 2023.